 In the basement, operated using a 2-euro coin or a padlock (to be provided by you).

-You may not consume food or beverages in the reading room.
-However, you are allowed to bring drinking water onto the premises in a transparent, sealable glass or plastic bottle.
+You must not consume food or beverages in the reading room.
+However, you may bring drinking water onto the premises in a transparent, sealable glass or plastic bottle.